-In September, myself and Cathy Malchiodi will be presenting on the topic of social media and art therapy at The Buckeye Art Therapy Association’s 28th Annual Symposium.
+In September, I will be presenting on the topic of social media and art therapy at The Buckeye Art Therapy Association’s 28th Annual Symposium.
 I am really looking forward to this, as presenting on how art therapists can navigate and use the web is one of my favorite topics.
-And it’s a pleasure to be presenting with Cathy again!

 The dynamic digital landscape of the Internet is continuously in motion, making it essential for the modern day art therapist to remain up to date on new advancements and resources emerging in the art therapy community’s web presence.
 Obtaining and acquiring information on-line, as well as building and sustaining connections with colleagues and professionals through e-mail, e-groups, blogging, and social media sites are important resources that not only help decrease isolation for the art therapist, but can cultivate new opportunities.

-Attendees will be introduced to and learn more about how we use our social media trifecta: Facebook, LinkedIn, and Twitter to promote art therapy, as well as other on-line tools and applications that are available to art therapists for professional networking, development and communication.
-Social media’s role in developing and building communities such as The Art Therapy Alliance and the International Art Therapy Organization will highlight how developing a strong web presence can support the many professional needs and interests of art therapists in an accessible and cost effective way.
+Attendees will be introduced to and learn more about how to use social media on Facebook, LinkedIn, and Twitter to promote art therapy, as well as other on-line tools and applications that are available to art therapists for professional networking, development and communication.
+Social media’s role in developing and building communities such as The Art Therapy Alliance will highlight how developing a strong web presence can support the many professional needs and interests of art therapists in an accessible and cost effective way.

-Come and join us for this presentation and many other interesting topics on art therapy at BATA’s Symposium in Dublin, Ohio during September 11 and 12, 2009.
+Come and join me for this presentation and many other interesting topics on art therapy at BATA’s Symposium in Dublin, Ohio during September 11 and 12, 2009.
 For more information, visit http://www.batasymposium.org.